Kitaministrator/api-proxy-lambda/README.md

 1. Use the search to navigate to the API Gateway service page.
 You'll see an API was created by Lambda already, which may have a default name "api-proxy-API".
 Click to enter its detail page.
 2. In the "Detail" page, you'll see a default stage was created, with an Invoke URL be like https://random-characters.execute-api.your-region.amazonaws.com/default following.
 3. click "Routes" on the left side.
 You can see a default route leading all incoming traffic from the exact path "/api-proxy", it means all traffic to https://random-characters.execute-api.your-region.amazonaws.com/default/api-proxy will now perform to be a valid route, and only this specific path will work.
 However, it does not meet our requirements, we will improve it by adding a greedy path variable.
-4. Click on the "ANY" option located under "/api-proxy", enter "/api-proxy/{proxy+}" in the textbox, and select "ANY" from the drop-down list.
+4. Click on the "Create" button, enter "/api-proxy/{proxy+}" in the textbox, and select "ANY" from the drop-down list.
 Then, click "Save".
-5. Click on "Integrations" and ensure that a green "AWS Lambda" tag is displayed next to the "ANY" option.
-If it is not displayed, click on "ANY", select your Lambda function (api-proxy) from the drop-down list on the right panel, and click on the "Attach integration" button.
+5. Click on "Integrations", you may see a green "AWS Lambda" tag is displayed next to the "ANY" string under "/openai-api-proxy", but nothing for the second "ANY" string which under "/{proxy+}".Click on the second "ANY", select your Lambda function (api-proxy) from the drop-down list on the right panel, and click on the "Attach integration" button.

 Now that you have completed the implementation of this api-proxy on AWS, it should be functional.
 Send an HTTP request to the API Gateway's Invoke URL with the function path, which might be like: